-Registers a function to be called when an application has loaded or unloaded a dynamic library.
+Register a function to be called when an application has loaded or unloaded a dynamic library.

 This is the prototype for the oneTimeCode callback function.
-The thr field contains the thread that executed the oneTimeCode (if thread-specific) or an undefined thread in the process (if process-wide).
+The thr field contains the thread that executed the oneTimeCode (if thread-specific) or an unspecified thread in the process (if process-wide).
 The userData field contains the value passed to the oneTimeCode call.
 The returnValue field contains the return result of the oneTimeCode snippet.

 '''

-BPatchOneTimeCodeCallback registerOneTimeCodeCallback(
+BPatchOneTimeCodeCallback registerOneTimeCodeCallback (

 BPatchOneTimeCodeCallback func)

 '''

-Registers a function to be called when an application has completed a oneTimeCode.
+Register a function to be called on completion of any oneTimeCode.